-- theories (Union[idp_engine.Parse.TheoryBlock, idp_engine.Parse.
-Structure, Theory]) - - extended (bool) -
+- theories (Union[TheoryBlock, Structure, Theory]) - - extended (bool) -

 EN()

 '''

 init(theories, extended=False)

 '''

 Creates an instance of Theory for the list of theories, e.g., Theory (T, S).

 - theories (Union[TheoryBlock, Structure, Theory]) 1 or more (data) theories. - extended (bool, optional) use True when the truth value of inequalities and quantified formula is of interest (e.g. for the Interactive Consultant).
 Defaults to False.